Operating Climate Controls

 - Choose where air flows into the front cabin (windshield, face-level, or foot-level vents).
 You can choose one or more vents.

 - Touch the driver's side seat icon to adjust seat heaters for the driver.
 The seat operates at three levels from 3 (highest) to 1 (lowest).
-The seat icon displays twisting lines that turn red (heating) corresponding with the set level.
-Auto, which displays when the climate control system is set to Auto, warms the front seats based on cabin temperature.
+The seat icon displays twisting lines that turn red (heating) or blue (cooling) corresponding with the set level.
+Auto, which displays when the climate control system is set to Auto, warms or cools the front seats based on cabin temperature.
 For one-touch access to seat heaters, you can add them to the touchscreen's bottom bar (see Customizing My Apps).

 - Touch to turn on the wiper defrosters (if equipped).
 Wipers defrost for 30 minutes then turn off automatically.